GNN101: Visual Learning of Graph Neural Networks in Your Web Browser: Designing

-\item \textbf{Demystify mathematical formulas}: As with most AI models, Graph Neural Networks (GNNs) involve complex mathematical functions that define their structure and operations.
-Compared to other models such as CNNs, GNNs have a unique heavy reliance on using mathematical formulations to describe their computations, as observed in 15 out of 17 reviewed resources.
-While most of these resources make significant efforts to explain these formulas through diagrams and text annotations, they primarily focus on defining individual terms (\eg, $W, b$) within the equations but fail to establish clear connections between these mathematical formulas and the actual data transformations occurring within a GNN.
-According to the discussion with the GNN experts, such connections are crucial for students to grasp the underlying mechanisms of GNNs and understand how data flows through the model.
-As E2 put it, \textit{``translating the equations into a mental model of the data transformations''}.
-To address this gap, \name\ proposes interactively linking different parts of a mathematical formula to the corresponding GNN visualizations (\autoref{subsec: math-vis linking}).
-In addition, users can explore different graph tasks and GNN models and compare the underlying mathematics (\autoref{subsec: exploration}).
+As with most AI models, GNNs involve complex mathematical functions that define their structure and operations.
+GNN \harry{tutorials} have a heavy reliance on mathematical formulas to describe their computations, as observed in 15 out of 17 reviewed resources. \qw{While precise, concise, and maybe preferred by users with strong math knowledge, these formulas can be overwhelmingfor beginners to effectively grasp.
+Even though most of the surveyed resources attempt to aid comprehension with diagrams and annotations, they primarily focus on defining individual terms (\eg, $W, b$) rather than linking these mathematical formulas with the actual data transformations occurring within a GNN. } According to the discussion with the GNN experts , such connections are crucial for learning GNNs.
+As E2 noted, it is about \textit{``translating the equations into a mental model of the data transformations''}.

-\item \textbf{Connect abstract concept with real data}: Direct exploration of real-world examples is crucial for understanding complex machine learning models~\cite{wang2020cnnexp, LLMVIS}.
-However, most existing tutorials (14/17) rely on simplified diagrams (\eg, an illustration of a 4-dimensional vector) for demonstrating the computation processes.
-While some tutorials (10/17) use Python code to access real data and provide high-level data summaries (\eg, embedding of node features), only 4 incorporate visualizations of real input and output data, leaving no visualizations of the internal workings of GNNs.
-Although GNN experts acknowledge the value of toy datasets in facilitating a smooth learning experience for new concepts, they also emphasize the importance of visualizing real data to bridge the gap between theoretical understanding and practical applications.
-To respond, \name\ enables users to explore GNN visualizations with different real datasets (\autoref{subsec: exploration}), ranging from small to large-scale data.
-It also facilitates the examination of large-scale data through hierarchical levels of detail (\autoref{subsec: levels-of-details}).
+\item \textbf{Connect abstract concept with real data}: \qw{Direct exploration of real-world examples is crucial for learning ML models, both to understand why certain design choices (\eg, pooling, sampling) are needed, and to ground abstract mathematics in concrete tasks (\eg, classify a molecular structure).} However, most existing tutorials (14/17) rely on simplified diagrams (\eg, an illustration of a 4-dimensional vector) for demonstrating the computation processes.
+While some tutorials (10/17) use Python code to access real data, only 4 visualize real input–output data, and none visualize the internal workings of GNNs. \harry{We have included those four visualization in the supplementary material.} \qw{GNN experts emphasized that, beyond toy datasets for introducing new concepts, real-data visualizations are essential for bridging theory and practice.
+This principle is also reflected in many widely used AI education tools \cite{wang2020cnnexp, cho2025transformer, LLMVIS}, which all use complex real world data and show the complete computation upon them.}